Undergraduate study in Drama

 What you can study in Drama

-As part of a Bachelor of Arts majoring in Drama you will combine the literary study of drama with experience in all aspects of performance.
+By studying for a Bachelor of Arts majoring in Drama, you will combine the literary study of drama with experience in aspects of performance, both individual and collective.

-As you proceed with your study you can concentrate on areas such as acting, writing or directing; or you might choose to focus on the historical or theoretical study of drama.
+As you proceed with your study at a postgraduate level, you will have opportunities in areas such as acting, writing or directing; or you might choose to focus on the historical or theoretical study of drama.

 Structuring your BA major in Drama

-You can take a major in Drama as one of your two BA majors (a double major).
-You will need to pass at least 120 points (eight courses) towards each of your majors, including at least 45 points (three courses) at Stage III.
+You can take a major in Drama as one of the two components of your double major for a BA.
+You will need to pass at least 120 points (equivalent of eight courses) towards each of your majors, including at least 45 points (three courses) at Stage III.

 BA courses in Drama